 Spend some time on these smaller creeks.
 All three feed Penns Creek.
 Access is limited on Elk and Pine.
 Cherry Run goes through state game lands and has a special regulation section.

 A historic area, legends were born here, they learned and shared their experiences in books, shows and videos.
 Visit the PA Fly Fishing Museum.
 Letort, Big Spring, Yellow Breeches are most well known.
 There are others that need to be fished.

 Letort, Big Spring and Yellow Breeches

 All three live up to their hype if you know how to fish these types of streams.
 Spring Creeks with grass have a different method of fishing.
 Muddy bottoms, stealthy approach, fighting fish that go into the grass.
-With all the good food and the great water coming out of the ground, you will not find more beautiful fish anywhere (my opinion).
-Cherry red Rainbows, deep copper Browns and red dotted Brookies.
+With all the good food and the great water coming out of the ground, you will find cherry red Rainbows, deep copper Browns and orange dotted Brookies.

 We offer “Overnight Packaged Trips” throughout the year, lodging, food and guiding.